JSConfBp/2015.jsconfbp.com/src/documents/call-for-presentations.html.md

 Get in touch: [team@jsconfbp.com](mailto:team@jsconfbp.com)<br />
 (just don’t use this to submit a proposal).

-If you need more encouragement, check out JSConf EU organiser Tiffany’s site [We Are All Awesome](http://weareallaweso.me/) that tries to convince you to speak.
+If you need more encouragement, check out JSConf EU organiser <br />
+Tiffany’s site [We Are All Awesome](http://weareallaweso.me/) that tries to convince you to speak.

 <a id="perks" ></a>